Features Pricing Docs Blog Try Demo Log In Sign Up

 ]);

-To be honest, this approach has a weak spot.
-The HTTP request to fetch the page isn't a full render, but it's still a network call.
-And HTML hashing doesn't always reflect visual changes — the CSS might update, or a different banner could load via JavaScript.
-In those cases the HTML stays the same, but the screenshot looks different.
+I should be honest about the weak spot here.
+The HTTP request to fetch the page isn't a full browser render, but it's still a network call you're adding to every check.
+And HTML hashing doesn't always reflect visual changes — the CSS might update on a CDN, or a different banner could load via JavaScript.
+In those cases the HTML stays identical, but the screenshot would look different.

-I use content hashing together with TTL: I check the content hash no more than once per hour, and I set the TTL to 7 days as a safety net.
+What I ended up doing is combining content hashing with TTL: I check the content hash no more than once per hour, and I set the TTL to 7 days as a safety net.
 That gives me a reasonable balance between freshness and savings.

-If you control the site you're screenshotting, there's an even simpler option: refresh the screenshot on a specific event.
+If you control the site you're screenshotting, there's an even cleaner option: refresh the screenshot when a specific event happens.
 You deploy a new version, fire a webhook, the screenshot gets re-captured.
+No polling, no TTL guessing.

 // routes/api.php